miha-stopar/nnets/README.rst

 About
 =====

-A simple network neural library I wrote after I couldn't find a neural network library where one could easily debug and study back propagation algorithm with different activation and cost functions without browsing through too many classes.
+A simple network neural library that might provide an initial point for studying the backpropagation algorithm with different activation and cost functions
+(without browsing through too many classes).
 It is by no means an extensive neural network library.
 For any serious work you should use libraries like:
  * `Theano <http://deeplearning.net/software/theano/>`_